 The motivation behind the trip to Mexico did not start out with anything to do with meeting Mayan shamans or the extinction of dinosaurs.
 It just ended up that way.

-Mostly I had tired of the day-to-day grind working as a technical illustrator since high school.
-I had been working on the high altitude breathing equipment for the then super-secret U-2 spy plane, which was exciting work.
-With the contract nearing an end, my job began to get stale.(see) Adding that to the fact the draft was looming over my head and my longterm semi-on-and-off high school and after girlfriend --- who had gone off to college while I remained home being nothing but a dunce working stiff --- hit me with the fact she had met and fallen in love with some hunkering down stud and they were planning on getting married didn't help.
-When my buddy, who was in much the same boat I was, suggested an extended, open-ended trip to Mexico I decided to take a never-come-back leave of absence from my job and go for it.
+My all-summer-long travels in Mexico came about after a trip to Nassau in the Bahamas for the Speed Weeks in 1958 but before being drafted into the Army in 1962.(see) I had tired of the day-to-day over-and-over grind of the same job I had held since leaving high school.
+At first I had been working on the high altitude breathing equipment for the then super-secret U-2 spy plane, which was exciting work getting to go out to Edwards Air Force Base and Groom Lake, but with the contract nearing an end, the job began to get stale.(see) When a skipper of a marlin boat offered me a no-brain job doing brightwork on his boat I jumped at it.
+Even so, the draft was still looming over my head and the fact my longterm semi-on-and-off high school and after girlfriend --- who had gone off to college while I remained home being nothing but a dunce working stiff --- hit me with the fact she had met and fallen in love with some hunkering down stud and they were planning on getting married didn't help.
+When my buddy, who was in much the same boat I was, suggested an extended, open-ended trip to Mexico I decided to take a leave of absence from my job on the boat and go for it.

 We made our first mistake the same morning we crossed the border by turning east thinking we could get into the main part of Mexico.
 When we got to Tecate we were told it was, at least in those days, difficult to continue traveling eastward for some reason and to just go back into the States and cross at Nogales.
 The other suggestion was to go down the Baja peninsula and cross over by ferry to the mainland.
 We took the second suggestion and turned southwest ending up on the Baja Pacific coast near Ensanada.
 If it was bum advice to continue east or not I still don't know to this day.
 In any case, it worked out more than OK for us.(see)

-CARLOS CASTANEDA: DON JUAN MATUS AND THE NOGALES BUS STATION MEETING
+CARLOS CASTANEDA AND THE NOGALES BUS STATION MEETING

 What brought me to the vicinity of the Mauthausen death camp in the first place was the remains of a man thought possibly to have been a Shaman that had been frozen over five-thousand years ago high in the Alps along the border between Italy and Austria.